mkpatel-247/mkpatel-247/README.md

 <img src="https://komarev.com/ghpvc/?username=mkpatel-247&style=plastic&color=blue" />
 <hr>

-I'm a first year CS graduate pursuing MCA and a passionate programmer who loves to code.
-I am creatively curious and a self learner.
-I love exploring new technologies and currently learning new skills also trying to engage in community to gain knowledge about programming and related stuffs.  <br>
+I'm a first-year CS graduate pursuing MCA and a passionate programmer who loves to code.
+I am creatively curious and a self-learner.
+I love exploring new technologies and currently learning new skills and also trying to engage in the community to gain knowledge about programming and related kinds of stuff.  <br>
   <img align="right" src="https://user-images.githubusercontent.com/37551474/113611467-3a567d80-9657-11eb-862b-b07b4f105c6f.gif" height="300" width="400"/>

 - 🌱 I’m currently focusing on practicing **Data Structures and Algorithms** everyday.

-- 👨‍ Self taught developer.
+- 👨‍ Self-taught developer.

 - 💬 I’m looking forward to contribute to **Open Source Projects**.